Market Deeping

 Market Deeping is a market town and civil parish in the South Kesteven district of Lincolnshire, England, on the north bank of the River Welland and the A15 road.
 The population of the town at the 2011 census was 6,008.

 History

+The name Deeping derives from the Old English dēoping meaning 'deep place'.
 The town's market has been held since at least 1220.

+The town developed around the commercial use of the River Welland, which today is backed onto by many pleasant Georgian stone buildings.
+The town is part of a group of Lincolnshire villages and hamlets, collectively called the Deepings, which include Deeping Gate, West Deeping, Deeping St James and Langtoft.